NikiNikiforidi/eng89_IAC_wt-_terraform/README.md

 	- Verify installation -> environment variables
 	- Under System variables -> PATH -> Edit
 	- Add path where terraform.exe is located
-	- Save changes, might need to restart computer
+	- Save changes, close and re-open terminal so changes are updated
-- In command prompt, run `terraform` and `terraform --version`
+- In command prompt, run `terraform` and `terraform --version` to check if installation is correct